wb14123/blog/jekyll/_posts/2013-11-16-Fetch-Popular-Erlang-Modules-by-Coffee-Script.markdown

 How It Works?
 -------------------------

-1. Fetch top 1000 stared Erlang repos form Github's search API.
+1. Fetch top 1000 starred Erlang repos from Github's search API.
 2. Fetch `rebar.config` of the repo from `https://raw.github.com/<repo's full name>`.
 3. Use regex to get the repo's dependencies.
-4. Sort the repos by how many repos are depend on it.
+4. Sort the repos by how many repos depend on it.

 Keep It Simple and Stupid
 ------------------------